end2endzone/protobuf-pbop-plugin/README.md

 * Build on top of Google's Protocol Buffers library.
 Get serialization performance and robustness from a tested source.

-Note: protobuf-pipe-plugin **does not** support the following features:
+Note: protobuf-pbop-plugin **does not** support the following features:
 * Client or Server _streaming RPCs_: service methods that uses or returns a stream instead of a message.
 * Asynchronous IPC calls.